edemirkan/wine-starcraft-installer/README.md

 `sudo dpkg --add-architecture i386`

-It will create `$HOME/.starcraft` folder to deploy $WINEPREFIX, so no root privileges required.
+This will create `$HOME/.starcraft` folder to deploy $WINEPREFIX, so no root privileges required.

 ## Installation
 **1.** Install winehq-staging